 Exploration of church denominations throughout the week

-With a pilgrimage procession on Sunday 15 May starting at 1.00 pm at St Mary’s Cathedral then on to Wesley Uniting Church for 3.00 pm and to St George’s Cathedral for 5.00 pm
+With a pilgrimage procession on Pentecost Sunday 4 June starting at 3.00 pm at Wesley Uniting Church and to St George’s Cathedral for 5.00 pm Evensong

 For more information contact Rev Frances Hadfield at

 9275 3144 (Tuesday and Wednesday) or mobile 0410 698 595